apache/activemq-artemis/docs/user-manual/en/address-model.md

 A queue is associated with an address.
 There can be multiple queues per address.
 Once an incoming message is matched to an address, the message will be sent on to one or more of its queues, depending on the routing type configured.
 Queues can be configured to be automatically created and deleted.

 A routing type determines how messages are sent to the queues associated with an address.
-A Apache ActiveMQ Artemis address can be configured with two different routing types.
+An Apache ActiveMQ Artemis address can be configured with two different routing types.

 Table 1.
 Routing Types